wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 The two prioritized things start first.
 Then the third thing runs on the core that becomes idle first (i.e., the core that  was running the shortest thing).

-We  note that in the table above, the 2nd and 3rd row are identical.
+We  note that in the table above, the 2nd and 3rd rows are identical.
 That is, the cores finish computing at the same time.
 The only  thing that changes is the order in which things run on core #1 ("$A$ then $B$" or  "$B$ then $A$").
 Therefore, two of the prioritization options always produce the same outcome in  terms